 Click here to see our policies, codes and progress reports.

 In addition, we have published a grievance addendum that lists the companies that we have recorded a grievance against.
-This list will be updated and published on a more regular basis.
+This list will be updated on a more regular basis.
 To access the grievance addendum, please click here: Grievance Addendum, January 2020.

-Please find below the latest palm oil developments, as stated in "AAK's progress report on sustainable palm oil" from October 2019.
+Please find below the latest palm oil developments, as stated in "AAK's progress report on sustainable palm oil" from April 2020.